How to treat and manage an itchy cat

 When should I go the vet?

-If your cat has scabs or sores on their skin, you need to go to your local Vet clinic as soon as possible.
+If your cat has scabs or sores on their skin, you need to go to your local vet clinic as soon as possible.
 They’ll perform the proper tests in case of parasites, infection, atopy, internal medical conditions, immune mediated disease and more.